Three Pillars to Build a Better Canadian Society and Economy

 This clearly presents more than a few problems for Canadians: (1) Canadians generally do not want the price of the goods and services they buy to be more expensive than they need to be, (2) employees want to be paid as much as possible, and (3) shareholders would like their shares to be as valuable as possible.

 The other aspect of corporate taxation (especially high taxation) is that it inhibits investment by non-Canadians into Canadian businesses.
-By taxing non-Canadians on their investments into Canadian businesses only when they repatriate profits to their home jurisdiction (see above FAQ “I(2)”) should encourage investment (including reinvestment of profits) into Canada.
+However, taxing non-Canadians on their investments into Canadian businesses only when they repatriate profits to their home jurisdiction (see above FAQ “I(2)”) should encourage investment (including reinvestment of profits) into Canada.

 Provided non-Canadians have sufficient incentive to invest in Canadian businesses, it should not matter if rich Canadians choose to become non-Canadian.
 Our belief is that not subjecting businesses in Canada (whether owned by Canadians or non-Canadians) to income tax (and while their profits are reinvested in Canada) provides a very strong incentive for non-Canadians to invest here, creating strong jobs and wealth.

 Further, Statistics Canada estimates that Canadian households hold approximately $18 trillion of wealth, and that the highest quintile (ie top 20%) of Canadians hold approximately 2/3 of that wealth.
-Based on these numbers, we estimate that a $500k exemption (on a per family member basis) will result in only the top 10-15% of Canadians being subject to wealth tax.
+Based on these numbers, we estimate that a $500k exemption (on a per family member basis) will result in only the top 10-15% of Canadians being subject to Wealth Tax.

 We also think that 12% is a fair rate, as many high net worth families would be able to generate a similar return on their capital with simply passive investment income.

-Valuation - Most assets will be relatively easy to value (eg cash and investment accounts, land and buildings subject to municipal valuations, vehicles, insurance contracts).
+Valuation - Most assets will be relatively easy to value (e.g. cash and investment accounts, land and buildings subject to municipal valuations, vehicles, insurance contracts).
 Some assets will be more difficult, and so will be subject to special rules - for example, some private companies over certain thresholds will be required to obtain formal valuations and inform their investors, discretionary trust interests will be valued as if the full amount of discretionary income or capital was distributed (unless the beneficiary disclaimed or declared limits to their interest), and some stored value and points cards issuers (eg aeroplan points) would need to provide valuations to their cardholders.
-Although there will be some limited complexity to wealth tax, we do think it will still be relatively simple (particularly compared to income tax) even in the most complex cases.
+Although there will be some limited complexity to Wealth Tax, we do think it will still be relatively simple (particularly compared to income tax) even in the most complex cases.

-Those giving up their citizenship or permanent residence would be subject to a one time exit wealth tax of 48% (12% x 4 years).
+Those giving up their citizenship or permanent residence would be subject to a one time Exit Wealth Tax of 48% (12% x 4 years).

 See "Valuation" section in FAQ I(8) above.